powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-configuration.md

 ```

 ### Node Fault
-Node fault with configurable resistance, reactance and duration.
+Node fault with configurable resistance, reactance and duration on a bus.

 With specific attributes:
 - `faultTime`: delta with `startTime` at which the event ends (must be > 0).
 - `rPu`: r pu variation (must be >= 0).